codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where did you learn to make ice cream?
-Sunday school.
+I'll tell you what often gets over looked... garden fences.

 ## Daily Trivia

-The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
+The Harvard architecture for micro-controllers added which additional bus?
- 1. United States
+ 1. Instruction
- 2. Germany
+ 2. Address
- 3. China (People&#039;s Republic of)
+ 3. Data
- 4. Taiwan
+ 4. Control

 <details>
   <summary>Answer</summary>
-  Taiwan
+  Instruction
 </details>